exakat/exakat/docs/Rules.rst

 ###########################

-`'Closure <http://php.net/manual/fr/class.closure.php>`_ could be simplified to a callback.
+`Closure <http://php.net/manual/fr/class.closure.php>`_ could be simplified to a callback.
 Callbacks are strings or arrays.

 A simple closure that only returns arguments relayed to another function or method, could be reduced to a simpler expression.
 They

-`'Closure <http://php.net/manual/fr/class.closure.php>`_ may be simplified with a string, for functioncall, with an array for methodcalls and static methodcalls.
+`Closure <http://php.net/manual/fr/class.closure.php>`_ may be simplified with a string, for functioncall, with an array for methodcalls and static methodcalls.

 Performances : simplifying a closure tends to reduce the call time by 50%.